miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

 ## Item 24: Favor static member classes over nonstatic
 There are four kinds of nested classes: static member classes, nonstatic member classes, anonymous classes, and local classes.
 A common use of private static member classes is to represent components of the object represented by their enclosing class.
 For example, consider a Map instance, which associates keys with values.
 Many Map implementations have an internal Entry object for each key-value pair in the map.
 To recap, there are four different kinds of nested classes, and each has its place.
 If a nested class needs to be visible outside of a single method or is too long to fit comfortably inside a method, use a member class.
-If each instance of a mem- ber class needs a reference to its enclosing instance, make it nonstatic; otherwise, make it static.
+If each instance of a member class needs a reference to its enclosing instance, make it nonstatic; otherwise, make it static.
 Assuming the class belongs inside a method, if you need to create instances from only one location and there is a preexisting type that characterizes the class, make it an anonymous class; otherwise, make it a local class.

 ## Item25: Limit source files to a single top-level class